10 Healthy and Low-Carb Pancake ToppingsArticle posted in: Nutrition

 Saturday mornings and pancakes seem to go hand in hand.
 However, the standard stack of pancakes from your local diner are typically packed with carbs and added sugar.
 That’s not ideal when you’re trying to follow a low-carb diet to lose weight.
 So what’s a dieter to do when the rest of your family clamors for some fluffy flapjacks?
 Say yes.
-Whip up a batch for them and then grab a packet of our High Protein Pancake Mix just for you!
-With 10 grams of protein, three grams of dietary fiber and 13 grams of net carbs, this easy, just-add-water breakfast is perfect for your weekend brunch plans.
-Now, let’s talk toppings.
+Whip up a batch for them and then find a healthy pancake recipe just for you!

 Here are 10 toppings to try on our High Protein Pancake Mix:

 Most diets will tell you to eliminate butter from your weight loss plan.
 However, here at The South Beach Diet, we do things a little differently.
 Butter and all other full-fat dairy products are considered Healthy Fats on our meal plan.
 In moderation, they are great way to add flavor and nutrition to your menu.
 The problem with dairy is the richness of the fat and our tendency to overeat cheese, ice cream and, of course, butter.
 Stick to one tablespoon of butter on your pancakes and count it as one Healthy Fat serving for the day.